johnshearing/bioelectocracy/README.md

 What is it that Mac is trying to assemble itself into.
 I think the answer is the best possible home (society?) for its cells (that would be us).
 My reason for thinking so is because that's what [the collective intelligence of the honey bee colony searches for](https://youtu.be/NDnQ4pAjBUg?t=310) with respect to its cells (the bees).

-Cell respond to expectation: [Similarity between Levin and Lipton](https://youtu.be/YnObwxJZpZc?si=5T98x273sgCt4Un-&t=3886), Hypnodermatology
+Cells respond to expectation: [Similarity between Levin and Lipton](https://youtu.be/YnObwxJZpZc?si=5T98x273sgCt4Un-&t=3886), Hypnodermatology
 [There was a time when Levin had to be careful about what he said](https://youtu.be/YnObwxJZpZc?si=aupq9heWRWIBJ39V&t=4080)
 [Levin talks about zen with respect to compassion but is not ready to talk about compassion as it relates to the Abrahamic religions.](https://youtu.be/YnObwxJZpZc?si=-dt3QFkC9XVfjGc1&t=4492)
 [Levin's paper on relationship between zen and compassion](https://www.mdpi.com/1099-4300/24/5/710)